ivan-vasilev/advanced-deep-learning-with-python/README.md

-# Mastering-Deep-Learning
+# Advanced Deep Learning with Python
-Mastering Deep Learning
+Advanced Deep Learning with Python